-While the owner has applied for a two-lot subdivision, should Bylaw No. 4615 be approved, the property could be subdivided into three parcels.
-However, should the subdivision proceed as proposed, further subdivision under the RR-3 zone regulations would not be possible as each proposed parcel is less than 4 ha.
-At the time of subdivision, the owner will be required to obtain a development permit to address the Steep Slopes, Shoreline Protection, and Sensitive Ecosystem DP guidelines and authorize the activity.
-Based on the information provided by the applicants and the policies of the OCP, staff recommend that the rezoning application be referred to the Shirley-Jordan River APC, appropriate CRD departments, First Nations, and external agencies for comment.
+While the owner has applied for a two-lot subdivision, should Bylaw No. 4615 be adopted, the property could be subdivided into three parcels.
+At the time of subdivision, the owner will be required to obtain a development permit to address the Steep Slopes, Shoreline Protection, and Sensitive Ecosystem DP guidelines and authorize any land alteration or construction activity.
+The subdivision application will also require compliance with MoTI, Island Health and CRD standards, including proof of potable water and onsite septic.